Frost Death Knight PvP Rotation and Playstyle (Shadowlands / 9.0.2)

 Therefore, it has great situational uses.
 It also gives you 10% leech, which

-provides additional healing when damage is done.
+provides additional healing when damage is done by you.

 target for the enemy team and have Runic Power, use Death Strike to heal